How to spec a trailer for hauling produce.

 Disadvantages:

-* Product sits on top of the pallet 3 ½ “off the ground.
+* Product sits atop the pallet 3 ½ “off the ground.
 The air flows through the ceiling and hits the back doors.
 The evaporator sits 12″-18” off the ground at the front of the trailer.
-It pulls air back through the pallets, keeping the product throughout the trailer at the desired temperature.
+It pulls air back through the pallets, keeping the product at the desired temperature throughout the trailer.

 If you’d like more information on High Cube Trailer designs, give us a call or click the link below.